GavinHuttley/tib/_sources/molevol/max_likelihood.rst.txt

 Statistical methods for molecular evolutionary analyses
 =======================================================

+.. todo:: **This is important!** Define process, model etc..
+How the two terms can be cofused.
+Refer to likelihood calculation..

 The most widely used phylogenetic methods are maximum likelihood or Bayesian.
 The Bayesian methods incorporate the likelihood calculations and thus inherit many of the assumptions.

 Both these approaches are considered "probabilistic", meaning they involve probability calculations under a specific model of evolution.
 Their popularity in phylogenetics stems from their well developed theoretical foundations.
 Those foundations facilitate objective inference into the evolution of biological sequences.